Wafiro/Pina-ConverterApp/README.md

 # Pina-ConverterApp

-Currency Converter
+## Currency Converter

 A client-side currency converter built with React that converts between Euro (EUR), US Dollar (USD), and Japanese Yen (JPY).

-Features
+## Features

-Convert between EUR, USD, and JPY in all directions Fetches real-time exchange rates from ExchangeRate-API Form validation for user inputs
+- Convert between EUR, USD, and JPY in all directions
-Responsive design for both mobile and desktop
-Swap currency functionality
+- Fetches real-time exchange rates from [ExchangeRate-API](https://www.exchangerate-api.com/)
+- Form validation for user inputs
-Visual feedback for loading states and errors
+- Visual feedback for loading states and errors

-Requirements
+## Requirements

+- Node.js 14+
-Node.js 14+ and npm 6+
+- npm 6+

-Installation
+## Installation

-1) Clone the repository
+1. Clone the repository

-2) Install dependencies:
+2. Install dependencies:

- npm install
+ `npm install`

-Running the Application
+## Running the Application

 To start the development server:

-npm start
+`npm start`

 The application will be available at http://localhost:3000.

-Building for Production
+## Building for Production

 To create a production build:

-npm run build
+`npm run build`

 The build files will be created in the build directory.